zteoh/choretracker-react-starter/README.md

     Completed 500  in 2ms (ActiveRecord: 0.0ms)
     ```

-    Cross Site Request Forgery is <TODO: Explain this and why it is needed - man in the middle attack maybe>

     In order to solve this problem, head over to `application_controller.rb` and replace `protect_from_forgery with: :exception` with `protect_from_forgery with: :null_session`

 12. Now, try submitting your new chore form again.